giulioscampos/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 In order to do so, it is mandatory understand every aspect of the Data being analysed, as shown below at *"Understanding the Data"* part.

-Worth noting that, although the performed transformations/works to clean up the data are described on the `run_analysis.R` file, they are shown in this file as well.
+Worth noting that, although the performed transformations/works to clean up the data are well described on the `run_analysis.R` file.

 ## 1. Understanding the Data